To explore and use an API, simply:

 • Action (View or Subscribe)

-• Operation Method (GET, POST)
+• Operation Method (GET, POST, etc)

 • Description